-- Illustrate the human service field from its origins to current practices. - Implement human service skills such as assessment, intake, treatment planning for individuals, groups, families and communities. - Practice professional values, ethics and self-awareness within a multicultural and multidisciplinary setting, while incorporating best practices indicated by the Council of Standards for Human Services. - Complete a community needs assessment, and specify organizational and mobilization efforts for change. - Utilization and delivery of human services skills successfully through a minimum of 250 hours in an approved communitybased internship site. - Through the general education/core curriculum students will demonstrate critical thinking, scientific and mathematical literacy, humanistic and social inquiry, communication, research and computer skills.
+- Illustrate the human service field from its origins to current practices. - Implement human service skills such as assessment, intake, treatment planning for individuals, groups, families and communities. - Practice professional values, ethics and self-awareness within a multicultural and multidisciplinary setting, while incorporating best practices indicated by the Council of Standards for Human Services. - Complete a community needs assessment, and specify organizational and mobilization efforts for change. - Utilization and delivery of human services skills successfully through a minimum of 250 hours in an approved community-based internship site. - Through the general education/core curriculum students will demonstrate critical thinking, scientific and mathematical literacy, humanistic and social inquiry, communication, research and computer skills.

 Students are required to arrange their schedules to complete two semesters of field practicum (250 hours) during the day.
 (Evening and weekend internships are rare.)
-Students are expected to use the community-based agencies that have a valid educational contract.
+Students are expected to use the community-based agencies that have a valid educational contract with the HUS Departmant.
 They may use current human services employment, if the educational requirements/contracts are approved, in advance, by the Field Coordinator.
 Students must attend an orientation seminar during the semester prior to each field practicum course and complete a pre-placement contract for each field course.
+Legal residence documentation, criminal background checks, child abuse registry checks, physical examinations, etc. may be required by the agency.
+The intern will be responsible for these costs if the agency does not pay or reimburse.
+The cost of travel is also the responsibility of the intern.
+See the Manual for Human Services Field and Internships for additional information.
 See the Manual for Human Services Field and Internships for additional information.